Dr Matthew Ingleby, BA, M.St. (Oxford), PhD (University College London)

 My thesis addressed the role of fiction in the production of Bloomsbury, showing how the locality became culturally recoded over the course of the nineteenth century, being transformed from a place of socio-economic marginality to an autonomous centre of intellectual endeavour, through the interested mediation of literary writing.
 This local history of the novel stretches from the 'Silver-Forks', through Thackeray, Dickens, Trollope, Braddon, Morris, and a number of ‘New Women’, to Woolf, who moved in 1904 into what was already a very culturally mediated part of town.
 This work is due to be published as a monograph next year.

-Building from this account of a particular place within the city, I am currently scoping a larger future project upon discourses of residential fashion within nineteenth-century London and its coastal satellites.
-Related current research interests of mine include the contestations that have arisen around London's railings and the democratization of leisure in Margate between the 1820s and the 1920s.
+Building from this account of a particular place within the city, I am currently scoping a larger future project upon cultures of rent in the nineteenth and twentieth century.
+Related current research interests of mine include the contestations that have arisen around London's railings and about the democratization of leisure in Margate between the 1820s and the 1920s.

-Novel Grounds: Nineteenth-Century Fiction and the Production of Bloomsbury (Palgrave, forthcoming 2017).
+- Nineteenth-Century Fiction and the Production of Bloomsbury: Novel Grounds (Palgrave, forthcoming 2018).

-Ed.
-G. K. Chesterton, London and Modernity, co-edited with Matthew Beaumont (Bloomsbury Academic, 2013).
-Introduction by me.
+- G. K. Chesterton, London and Modernity, co-edited with Matthew Beaumont (Bloomsbury Academic, 2013).